It may seem like a big undertaking to go about automating accounts payable processes throughout your business.

 How do you automate accounts payable?

-There are eight steps to automating your accounts payable, beginning with an inward look at your AP department.
+There are 10 steps to automating your accounts payable, beginning with an inward look at your AP department.

 Let’s take a closer look: